 In this Kit:

 Janine Austin Clayton, M.D., FARVO, was appointed Associate Director for Research on Women’s Health at the National Institutes of Health (NIH) and Director of the NIH Office of Research on Women’s Health in 2012.
 Dr. Clayton is the architect of the NIH policy requiring scientists to consider sex as a biological variable across the research spectrum.
 This policy is part of NIH’s initiative to enhance reproducibility through rigor and transparency.
 As co-chair of the NIH Working Group on Women in Biomedical Careers with NIH Acting Director Lawrence A. Tabak, D.D.S., Ph.D., Dr. Clayton also leads NIH’s efforts to advance women in science careers.
+Dr. Clayton was elected to the Board of Directors of the American Association for the Advancement of Science (AAAS).
 You can learn more about Dr. Clayton from her Director’s Corner and Blog and by following her on Twitter.

 Inclusion of Women in Clinical Research